 To request continuity of care, visit blueshieldca.com and fill out the Continuity of Care Application.
-Blue Shield will confirm your eligibility and review your request for Medical Necessity.
+Blue Shield will confirm your eligibility and may review your request for Medical Necessity.

-The Non-Participating Provider must agree to accept Blue Shield's Allowed Charges as payment in full for your ongoing care.
-If the provider agrees and your request is authorized, you may continue to see the Non-Participating Provider at the Participating Provider Cost Share for:
+Under Federal law, the Former Participating Provider must accept Blue Shield's, the Medical Group's, or the MHSA's Allowed Charges as payment in full for the first 90 days of your ongoing care.
+Once the provider accepts and your request is authorized, you may continue to see the Former Participating Provider at the Participating Provider Cost Share.